 - Provide your Australian passport or another valid passport which shows you’re a permanent Australian resident, and;

-Visit the Medicare website for a complete list of what’s covered under the Agreement.
+Visit Medicare for a complete list of what’s covered.

 Your age plays a role in the type of travel insurance you are able to take out.
 As you get older, you may find the type of cover available varies.
 Make sure you find a travel insurance policy that’s able to cover you for the things that are important to you.